AngusKenny/BO-TPOT/README.md

 # Bayesian Optimisation for TPOT (BO-TPOT)
-An add-on for the Tree-based Pipeline Optimisation Tool (TPOT), a Python library for automated machine learning.
-By employing the Optuna hyperparameter optimisation Python library, Bayesian optimisation can be applied to an existing TPOT pipeline in an attempt to improve its quality by intelligently searching real-valued hyperparameter spaces.
+An add-on for the [Tree-based Pipeline Optimisation Tool (TPOT)](http://epistasislab.github.io/tpot/), a Python library for automated machine learning.
+By employing [Optuna](https://optuna.org/), a hyperparameter optimisation Python library, Bayesian optimisation can be applied to an existing TPOT pipeline in an attempt to improve its quality by intelligently searching real-valued hyperparameter spaces.

 ## Introduction
-[notes to fill in later]
-- description of tpot
-- tpot uses grid search on a discrete parameter space, even for real-valued params
-- once a pipeline is found, can use bayesian optimisation to improve in a real parameter space
+There are many different types of machine learning models, each of which has its own unique set of hyperparameters.
+These hyperparameters can be real values, integers or even categories, and control various aspects of the model like learning rate, different thresholds, etc. Machine learning models can be employed singularly, or combined; using the output of one model as the input to the next, harnessing the different strengths of multiple models simultaneously.
+When combined in this manner, the models are collectively known as a _pipeline_.

+Three main decisions to consider when designing machine learning pipelines are:
+- which models to select;
+- what order to apply them in; and,
+- what the values of their respective hyperparameters should be.

+TPOT is a Python libarary, built on top of the [Distributed Evolutionary Algorithms in Python (DEAP)](https://github.com/deap) library, which is designed to automate this machine learning pipeline development process.
+It represents pipelines as tree-based data structures and constructs them using the genetic programming (GP) methods provided by DEAP.

+One significant limitation of TPOT is that for all its GP bells-and-whistles, it is still essentially a grid-search method, and as such cannot handle continuous hyperparameter spaces.
+Many hyperparameters are real-valued however, but TPOT circumvents this issue by descretising the continuous search space with a certain granularity.
+Although this is an effective method of handling this issue, the fact still remains that unless the global optimum value for a given hyperparameter lies on the exact point of descretisation, TPOT will never find it.

+[Optuna](https://optuna.org/) is a hyperparameter optimisation library for Python which uses Bayesian optimisation to tune hyperparameter values.
+It uses a Tree-based Parzen Estimator (TPE)-based surrogate model, built on historical information, to estimate and suggest hyperparameter values, which are then evaluated and the model subsequently updated.
+In contrast to TPOT,  Optuna has no limitations on the type of values the hyperparameters can take, however it is not as effective at selecting models and constructing pipelines as TPOT.

+We can think of TPOT as an effective tool for pipeline _exploration_ and Optuna as effective for pipeline _exploitation_.
+By using Optuna to _fine-tune_ the coarser results produced by TPOT, the BO-TPOT algorithm is able to harness the strengths of both of these powerful tools.

 ## Description of Operation
 The operation of BO-TPOT can be separated into three main processes: